This post contains affiliate links. Read the full disclosure here.

 No cream of tartar?
 No problem!
 These snickerdoodles without cream of tartar taste just as good as the traditional ones!
 They are soft, chewy, rolled in cinnamon sugar, and ready in just 25 minutes!

 These snickerdoodles taste just like the classic snickerdoodles, except they’re made with super simple ingredients!
 Cream of tartar gives snickerdoodles their signature tanginess, and it’s largely what makes a snickerdoodle a snickerdoodle!

 This snickerdoodle recipe without cream of tartar uses lemon juice instead, which replaces the tanginess of the cookie.
 They’re so easy to make and are a perfect treat for the holidays (or any time of year, really!).

 Why These Snickerdoodles without cream of tartar Work

 - This recipe uses simple ingredients that you most likely already have in your pantry!

 - The soft sugar cookie dough is rolled in cinnamon sugar for a warm spiced, cozy cookie.

 - The cookie dough doesn’t need to be chilled, which means these cookies will be ready in 30 minutes or less!

-- You can easily freeze the baked snickerdoodles, or the snickerdoodle cookie dough, which makes them a perfect cookie to prepare ahead of time for holiday baking!
+- You can easily freeze the baked snickerdoodles without cream of tartar, or the snickerdoodle cookie dough, which makes them a perfect cookie to prepare ahead of time for holiday baking!

 - Butter: you can use regular butter or dairy free/vegan butter in this recipe.